opsani/statesman/README.md

 * `statesman.Guard.silence` (Default): The transition is aborted and an empty result set is returned.
-* `statesman.Guard.warning`: The transition is aborted, an empty result set is returned, and warning is logged.
+* `statesman.Guard.warning`: The transition is aborted, an empty result set is returned, and a warning is logged.
 * `statesman.Guard.exception`: The transition is aborted and a `RuntimeError` is raised.